CalamityAdam/iot/react/projects/bench_bnb/bench_bnb_i.md

   * `RECEIVE_CURRENT_USER` - sets `currentUser` to the action's user

 Your `sessionReducer` should maintain its own default state.
-To do that pass in an object as a default argument to sessionReducer with `currentUser` set to `null` and `errors` set to an empty array.
+To do that pass in an object as a default argument to sessionReducer with `currentUser` set to `null`.

-Remember to use both `Object.freeze()` and `Object.assign` or `lodash/merge` to prevent the state from being accidentally mutated.
+Remember to use both `Object.freeze()` and either `Object.assign` or `lodash/merge` to prevent the state from being accidentally mutated.

 ### `sessionErrorsReducer`